-- 6. Since April 1986, the Police Authority had been incurring long term debt from the Public Works Loans Board to finance major capital expenditure.
-All long-term borrowing has transferred to the PCC. - 7.
-Borrowing at the 31st March 2013 will total £49.2m all at fixed rates and repayable over various periods up to 2061. - 8.
-The PCC has the capacity to undertake variable rate borrowing (up to 20% of the total debt portfolio) should the need arise or to take advantage of favourable rates to fund identified need. - There have been no maturities during 2012/13.
-Sector, the PCC's treasury advisors, continue to advise on debt restructuring to enable the PCC to take advantage of opportunities to reduce the overall cost of debt, set in the context of the financial constraints and markets. - 10.
-The table below shows that the level of borrowing has remained constant during 2012/13 and the average interest rate is still 4.84%.
+- 2.1 Since April 1986, the Police Authority had been incurring long term debt from the Public Works Loans Board to finance major capital expenditure.
+All the borrowing was transferred to the Commissioner in November 2012. - 2.2 Borrowing at the 31st March 2018 will total £47.2m all at fixed rates and repayable over various periods up to 2061. - 2.3 The Commissioner has the capacity to undertake variable rate borrowing (up to 20% of the total debt portfolio) should the need arise or to take advantage of favourable rates to fund identified need. - 2.4 No loans matured during 2017/18 and no additional borrowing was made.
+There was therefore no change to the average rate of interest on debt; 4.56%.
+Link Asset Services, the Commissioner's treasury advisors, continue to advise on debt restructuring to enable the Commissioner to take advantage of opportunities to reduce the overall cost of debt, set in the context of the financial constraints and markets.
+There were no opportunities for this during 2017/18.

+2.5 The table below shows that the level of borrowing during 2017/18 and the average interest rate have not changed since 2016/17.